Transforming Experience into Understanding and Insight

 Training Classes: these classes are the foundation of the training program, mandatory and required for certification.
 Integral to the learning process, these classes are multi-dimensional and include practice and theory of asana, pranayama, meditation, bandhas, mudras, kriyas, history, philosophy, and ethics.
 The format of the class is structured to include practice, hands-on adjustments, lecture, discussion, Q&A, and quizzes.
 Guest teachers may also be asked to present during these times.
 Make-up Policy: You are entitled to miss one class.
 For all remaining absences, you must attend make up sessions completing hour-for-hour each class missed.

-Practice Classes: Trainees are required to participate in 2 group classes per week, preferably at Moksha Yoga Center, or the host studio in the suburbs - Focus in Brookfield, Sanctuary in Highwood, or Sunshine in Orland Park.
+Practice Classes: Trainees are required to participate in 2 group classes per week, preferably at Moksha, or the host studio in the suburbs - Sanctuary in Highwood or Sunshine in Orland Park.
 This requirement is in addition to your daily personal practice.
-A minimum of 50 practice classes is required for certification.
-For practice classes completed at Moksha Yoga Center, our computes will keep track of your attendance.
-For practice classes completed elsewhere, please keep a log (location, date, # hours) of your attendance.
+A minimum of 100 practice classes is required for certification.
+For practice classes completed at Moksha, our database will keep track of your attendance.
+For practice classes completed elsewhere, please keep a log of your attendance (location, date, # hours).

 Daily Practice: please take 15-20 minutes daily to practice the poses and pranayamas that you are learning in class.

 Review/Make-up Sessions: Approximately 2 or 3 review/make-up classes will be scheduled throughout the course.
 A minimum of 3 students is required.
 All are encouraged to attend, whether a make-up is required or not.
 Please bring the topic or lesson that you missed and your questions and inquiries.
 The format will follow the training class structure.
 You may also complete make-up classes by attending another program in Chicago or the suburbs.